DegenMedia25/web/README.md

-### Solar System Society
+### Solar System Community

-**Solar System Society** is a serious approach of a community based crypto project aiming to claim the whole solar system excluding the earth.
+**Solar System Community** is a serious approach of a community based crypto project aiming to claim the whole solar system excluding the earth.

 It is essential that more than one guy is putting work into this project.